Q. How many history majors are there at any one time?

 Q. Does the department have student resources of its own?

 A. Yes.
-The Coleman Building, where the department is located, has a computer lab for student study on the third floor, a VCR/DVD room and hearth space.
+Coleman Hall, where the department is located, has a computer lab for student study on the 2nd floor.
 The department also has a small amount of funding for student travel and research.
 Additionally, there may be opportunities for students to assist department members with their research.
 Some of these positions carry a small stipend.

 Q. How are history courses divided?